 The better solution is to alert your medical provider that you expect to have problems paying those bills and options such as a sensible payment plan or a reduced judgement might be presented.
 Using credit cards will only compound your problems in terms of paying off the bills.

 Medical Debt Collections

 The health care system is very complex.
 Even if you, like most people, have medical insurance, your policy might not cover all medical services and might limit you to a select list of providers.
-Before you visit a doctor or go to a hospital for a non-emergency, contact your insurance company to learn what your policy covers and which providers are available under your plan.
+Before you visit a doctor or go to a hospital for a non-emergency issue, contact your insurance company to learn what your policy covers and which providers are available under your plan.